 According to Dr. Elizabeth Houshmand, "Skin purging is an inflammation where blackheads, pimples, and whiteheads, are raised to the surface of the skin from underneath after using a skincare product that speeds up the skin's cellular turnover rate," The dichotomy between skin that is purging and skin that is breaking out essentially, they have more or less the same result, visibly that is.

-When your skin is working to adjust to newly introduced ingredients, it starts to "purge" or clean out what is trapped in your pores, bringing those impurities to the surface of the skin.
+When your skin is working to adjust to newly introduced ingredients in new products, it starts to "purge" or clean out what is trapped in your pores, bringing those impurities to the surface of the skin.
 This expulsion usually leads to mild acne.
 However, the acne is temporary and usually clears up once dirt, and dead skin layers are removed from the skin's surface.

 Say you start using a skincare product that is composed of an ingredient that enables cellular surface turnover.
-If pimples abruptly show up, it could be your skin basically adjusting to the turnover.
+If pimples abruptly show up, it could be that your healthy skin is basically adjusting to the turnover.
 In line with Dr. Dendy Engelman's submission, "A pimple doesn't begin when you see it.
 It begins as a clogged pore under the surface of the skin.
-If a particular product you use during your skincare routine boosts up the rate at which the skin is being renewed, this will speed up the entire cycle, so you may see a flood of pimples appear."
+If a particular product you use during your skin care routine boosts up the rate at which the skin is being renewed, this will speed up the entire cycle, so you may see a flood of pimples appear."
 This type of acne shouldn't persist forever and usually clears up after constant use of the said ingredient.
-The adaptation period can take some time, so if you're using a skincare product with an element known to help boost surface cellular turnover and you experience more pimples than usual, it may be worth sticking with it for a few months to get the full benefits.
+The adaptation period can take some time, so if you're using a skincare product with an element known to help boost surface cellular turnover like salicylic acid, glycolic acid, or even hyaluronic acid and you experience more pimples than usual, it may be worth sticking with it for a few months to get the full benefits.

 Skin breakouts are one subject matter that defies a universally acceptable definition.
 Generally speaking, it's used as a generic term for various types of acne flares that may occur when your skin is reacting because it’s sensitive to something in the product.
 It could be clogging your pores, or causing an allergy, or just some plain old irritation.
 Continuing with the product will just make the situation worse.
 There exist many kinds of breakouts that one can experience.
 There's blackhead acne, which are tiny raised black dots caused by clogged pores; the whitehead acne is also caused by clogged pores but appear as little white or flesh-colored bumps.
 Papule acne, which are small and hard, and often appear as red spots when surplus bacteria, oil, and dead skin cells push deeper into the skin and cause inflammation; pustule acne, which is pus-filled pimples; cystic acne, the most serious type that develops when cysts form deep underneath your skin.
 And lastly, hormonal acne which occurs when you experience a pimple or pimples during or right before your period.
 It is noteworthy that all of these breakouts need to be handled in different ways.